-Looking for a vegan crustless mini pumpkin pie recipe that's only 100 calories per serving?
+Looking for a vegan crustless mini pumpkin pie recipe?
 Or, have some leftover pumpkin pie filling that you need to use?
 Make 6 ramekins with the full recipe or just a single serving, if you only have a little bit of filling leftover.

 Creamy, firm and not overly sweet, this vegan pumpkin pie filling is easy to make and scrumptious.
-Our healthy low sugar pumpkin filling made with silken tofu requires no coconut, no oil and is dairy-free.
+Our pumpkin filling made with silken tofu requires no coconut, no oil and is dairy-free.
 You can use any standard leftover filling with this crustless ramekin method, though!

-Make these single serving crustless pumpkin pies when you are serving someone with wheat or gluten allergies or want a low calorie pumpkin pie option!
+Make these single serving crustless pumpkin pies when you are serving someone with wheat or gluten allergies.

 This recipe was inspired by my easy vegan pumpkin pie recipe and my mini vegan pumpkin pie tartlets.